rl5849/SongScraper/README.md

 # SongScraper

-## Create Spotify playlists from radio station playlists or import an itunes playlust
+## Create Spotify playlists from radio station playlists or import an itunes playlist

 #### Usage
 ```